 Monitoring of University IT Resources

 To help secure the infrastructure and in response to malicious activity to ensure effective mitigation, the FSU ISPO may perform or authorize network security monitoring, intrusion detection/prevention, website scanning, network scanning, and other security procedures.
 Use of FSU information technology resources constitutes consent to monitoring activities.

+To support public safety incidents and health emergencies and consistent with applicable privacy law and policy, FSU may perform monitoring, including but not limited to, location data, wireless connections, and FSU card utilization.
+Use of FSU information technology resources constitutes consent to monitoring activities.

 Data Protection